BGP

 Create a BGP Configuration

 Next, a BGP configuration must be created.
 BGP configurations are named objects that carry a BGP autonomous system number (ASN).
-BGP routers in the same ASN peer using the internal variant of the BGP protocol (iBGP).
-BGP routers in different ASNs peer using the external variant of the BGP protocol (eBGP).
+BGP routers in the same ASN peer use the internal variant of the BGP protocol (iBGP).
+BGP routers in different ASNs peer use the external variant of the BGP protocol (eBGP).
 A common deployment configuration is one BGP configuration with a distinct ASN per switch.
 This ensures that the Oxide rack peers over eBGP with upstream routers.

 Tip